sd-james/raillab/content/publication/nasir-2022-augmentative/index.md

 publication_types:
   - "9"

-abstract: In this work, we tackle the problem of openended learning by introducing a method that simultaneously evolves agents and increasingly challenging environments.
+abstract: In this work, we tackle the problem of open-ended learning by introducing a method that simultaneously evolves agents and increasingly challenging environments.
   Unlike previous open-ended approaches that